Argantonio65/pyWEST/README.md

 - Download Parallel_WESTRunningPyWrapper.py and RunModel.py and set them in a project folder under \AutomatedCall\
 - Create n model replicate folders in the main directory.
 Name the replicates eg. \Model_1 \Model_2 ... \Modeln
 - Copy an instance of Tornado.Main.xml inside each model folder.
 Change inside this file: Prop Name="CalcVarPrefix" Value="Model1"
+- Set Model experiment name .xml at Parallel_WESTRunningPyWrapper.py line 183.

+## Description

+- **RunModel.py** Is an IronPython script which interfaces with Tornado.net in order to call a WEST experiment.
+- **Parallel_WESTRunningPyWrapper.py** Python class which calls RunModel.py in parallel.
+Management of model resources.
+        - Atributes:
+            self.InstanceNames = List the Model names
+            self.OccupationList = boolean list, 1 for occupied node, 0 for free
+            self.NumberofInstances = Number of total Model sessions (should not be higher than the number of local licenses or computer cores) self.Paths = Project directory Path
+            self.threads_active = Number of threads initiated

 ## Operation Automated_Call.py